johannesjh/req2flatpak/docs/_sources/api.rst.txt

 The above code instantiates a persistent ``shelve.Shelf`` cache, using ``pypi_cache.tmp`` as filename.
 Prior to querying pypi, the code then configures the PypiClient class to use the shelf for caching.

-Other packages instead of Pypi are not directly supported in req2flatpak.
+Clients for other package indices instead of Pypi are not included in req2flatpak.
-You are free, of course, to write your own client for other package indices.
+You are free, of course, to implement your own client for another package index in you own script.

 Choosing Compatible Downloads